Table of Contents

 In some cultures, they’re thought to bring good luck, make wishes come true, and provide protection.
 Some plant the flowers in their garden and eat their seeds in hopes of boosting fertility.
 There’s also a belief that sleeping with sunflowers under your pillow will let you know the truth you’re seeking through your dreams.

 In wish magic, a girl must place three sunflower seeds on her back, so she’ll be able to marry the first boy she meets.
 In rituals, these blooms are commonly placed on the altar to expand one’s sense of integrity.
 Native Americans have the tradition of putting bowls of sunflower seeds on the graves of their loved ones as a tribute.

 The Sunflower in Use Today

-For summer occasions, sunflowers will bring a splash of vibrant color, making them ideal in flower arrangements and bouquets.
-While they might seem a bold choice for a bridal posy, they can be incorporated in wedding decorations and centerpieces, especially if yellow and earthy-toned hues are your wedding colors.
+For summer occasions, sunflowers will bring a splash of vibrant color, making them ideal for flower arrangements and bouquets.
+While they might seem a bold choice for a bridal posy, they can be incorporated into wedding decorations and centerpieces, especially if yellow and earthy-toned hues are your wedding colors.
 In bohemian weddings, they’ll look ethereal when paired with other wildflowers.

 When to Give Sunflowers

-Since the bloom is associated with healing and strength, sunflowers makes the perfect get well soon gift.
+Since the bloom is associated with healing and strength, sunflowers make the perfect get-well-soon gift.
 In other cultures, sunflowers are thought to bring good luck, so they’re an ideal present to encourage those starting a new business or career.